qavenger97/Xiuchen_Que/ReadMe.txt

 5 to enable and disable the geometry generated "bounding box", fixed rotation, not orientation aligned, for tests.
 F to turn on/off the spot light
 Arrow key to move the point light

-Shift + Left/Right to adjust the height of normal map(parallax mapping) Shift + Up/Down to fade in/out the texture
+Shift + Left/Right to adjust the wave amplitude, lower this value, can make the image flat.

+Shift + Up/Down to adjust the wave frequency

 F1/F2 to adjust the camera perspective

+K to play the burn out animation